 Downloading software programs from the Internet is still suspicious because of the high risk of virus and malware infection.
-This is why Code Signing SSL Certificates are a must have for any reputable software developer.
-This special SSL Certificates ensure the legitimacy of the developer’s code (Content Source Authentication) and certify that it is genuine.
+This is why Code Signing SSL Certificates are a must-have for any reputable software developer.
+These special SSL Certificates ensure the legitimacy of the developer’s code (Content Source Authentication) and certify that it is genuine.
 (Content Integrity).

 Without a Code Signing Certificate, your software will remain anonymous (“Unknown publisher”).
 As a result, hackers will be able to alter it.
 For this reason, the verification and authentication of the software code are essential elements towards making your software trustworthy and ensuring its security.

 Code Signing is the process that confirms the identity of the software’s author and guarantees its authenticity.
 It issues the SSL Certificate that digitally signs its scripts and executables.
 To achieve this, it uses a unique cryptographic hash to bind the software to the identity of its publisher.

 Like all SSL Certificates, a Code Signing Certificate works based on the Public Key Infrastructure – the public-private key pair.
 The public key, which is submitted to the Certificate Authority, confirms the signature of the data by issuing the Code Signing Certificate.
 On the other hand, the private key is used to sign the data and becomes a part of the software code, making any modification of the program impossible.
 Any attempt of changing the code will lead to an invalid signature.

 Also, Code Signing SSL Certificates allow you to timestamp your code if you want to avoid an unwanted expiry of your digital certificate.

 The Code Signing process consists of the following steps:

 - The software developer requests the Code Signing SSL Certificate;

 - The Certificate of Authority certifies its identity and issues the Code Signing Certificate;